-To underscore the seriousness with which MTSA takes the issue of health and welfare of its constituent populations, the School will impose disciplinary sanctions on students - up to and including expulsion.
+To underscore the seriousness with which MTSA takes the issue of health and welfare of its constituent populations, the School will impose disciplinary sanctions on students - up to and MTSA DNAP Practice Doctorate Class of 2022 Student Handbook | 50 including expulsion.
 If drug and alcohol violations are turned over to the State Board of Nursing, that Board will investigate and handle any prosecutions.